puvie2005/PuvananBlogsite/docs/project.md

 * The different cases are seen where it after a certain number of times pressing the switch, it behaves fast and slow and etc.

 ## Coding
 * There are few different cases/moves that I have tweaked to my liking.
+This code is referenced from a fellow [instructable user](https://www.instructables.com/How-to-build-another-useless-machine-easy-to-make-/)
 * I used the code to figure out the exact positions of the servos when they are hiding and when they are in action.
 * Please try out the code and test the exact positions to get the right ones for yourself.